telerik/teststudio-docs/docs/automated-tests/troubleshooting/use-annotated-run.md

 ![Enable Annotations](/img/automated-tests/troubleshooting/use-annotated-run/5EnableAnnotations.png)

 Next to the __Annotations__ toggle button, you can see the value of 400 (in miliseconds) - this is the delay between the actions performed from each step and is used to display the short annotation messages for each step.
 The default set value is usually enough for a good visibility of the step actions during the test execution.
 The 400 miliseconds delay can be adjusted, if necessary.

 Hit the __Execute__ button to start the annotated test execution.

 ![Start Execution](/img/automated-tests/troubleshooting/use-annotated-run/6ExecuteButton.png)

 The annotated run reveals quite useful information.
 Step 2. is marked as successfully passing because a mouse click is actually performed.
-But, with the help of the annotated hihglighted elements, you can see the action is sent slightly below the _Impressive_ radio button.
+But, with the help of the annotated highlighted elements, you can see the action is sent slightly below the _Impressive_ radio button.
 This misclick doesn't trigger the confirmation, that an option was selected, and the verification in step 3. cannot locate the element, which represents the confirmation message.

 ![Click step misclicked the correct element](/img/automated-tests/troubleshooting/use-annotated-run/7AnnotatedClick.png)